Ramen-Numeral/BlackBox/README.md

-Running the Docker Build
-Make sure you are inside a directory that contains a .env.secrets file before running:

-docker run -it \
--v $(pwd):/app \
--w /app \
---name blackbox_run \
-blackbox
+Upon startup, you will be asked to select a threshold above which user speech will be detected.
+If the microphone is not picking up on your speech, try lowering the threshold.

-This program requires valid API credentials.
-It will not run without:
+This program requires a .env.secrets file that contains:
 - An OpenAI API key
 - AWS access key and secret
 - A properly formatted .env.secrets file in the working directory

 Overview
-This project is built as an audio command pipeline.
+This project is an audio command pipeline.
 The system operates through several tasks:
 1. Ambient Decibel Monitoring:
    A background thread continually measures ambient sound levels.
 When the user speaks above a defined threshold, it triggers the recorder.
 2. Rolling Pre-buffer Recorder: